 Eliminate paper by scanning critical office files to digital format

 If you’re trying to eliminate paper clutter and save on space, you may want to scan your critical office paper files into a digital format.
 This is always a good idea, but to be successful, you’ll need a plan.
 First, you’ll need to identify what papers are most important.
 This is when having vital and permanent files already organized can help because that’s a great place to start.
+Additionally, there are many digital software tools and apps that can help you get organized and elimintae paper.

 These are the items you absolutely should scan just in case of an emergency.
 Here’s more on how to set up your ICE file.